mkiki254/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 4: The function searches a string for any of a set of bytes Task 5: The function finds the first occurence of the substring Task 6: The function prints the chessboard
+Task 7: The function prints the sum of two diagonals of a square matrix of integers